ronakg/quickr-cscope.vim/README.md

 * Quickly search for symbol, function name, file name under the cursor
 * Quickly search for visualy selected text
 * Search results are shown in quickfix window, which is way more flexible for navigation compared to Cscope's fixed list
+* Search term can be navigated using `n` and `N` in quickfix window for faster movement
 * Find the Cscope database and load automatically on startup

 ## Installation